diogosilva16/lolapi/public/docs/source/.compare.md

         "description": "Aatrox unleashes the power of his blade, dealing damage to enemies hit and slowing them.", "champ_id": 1,
         "created_at": null,
-        "updated_at": null,
+        "updated_at": "2019-11-06 22:58:45",
         "deleted_at": null,
-        "image": ""
+        "image": "champSkills\/5RuFnyQAmlDh25XiHoskYIJkOYrC7T9kmigXVYpN.png"
     },
     {
         "id": 4,
         "small_name": "AatroxR",
         "name": "Massacre",
-        "description": "atrox draws in the blood of his foes, damaging all nearby enemy champions around him and gaining increased Attack Speed and bonus Attack Range for a short duration.", "champ_id": 1,
+        "description": "Aatrox draws in the blood of his foes, damaging all nearby enemy champions around him and gaining increased Attack Speed and bonus Attack Range for a short duration.", "champ_id": 1,
         "created_at": null,
-        "updated_at": null,
+        "updated_at": "2019-11-06 22:59:02",
         "deleted_at": null,
-        "image": ""
+        "image": "champSkills\/7b1wCD5uBOUbBFaBEKHB2euC2h6pZKaOVrIK0RmY.png"
     },
     {
         "id": 5,